eggheadio/how-to-egghead/instructor-guide/docs/03-Creating-Courses/01-Why-create-a-course.md

 ## Why create a course
+After you've created 5 or so stand-alone lessons, it will be time to start discussing your first course.

 Courses are the bread and butter of egghead.

 A course is a composed set of bite-sized lessons.
 The course itself should be bite-sized, covering a single topic in depth through a sequence of individual lessons.